 You will need to present with an accumulation of these factors, rather than just one.
 As with most things, get your Osteopath’s or anther allied healthcare practitioner’s opinion rather than judge for yourself.

 We’ve found out the stats behind ankle instability and the subsequent anatomy behind it.
 New research has come to light that suggests the ligament may not be the source of the problem, despite the area of tenderness.
 The fibula bone that is involved with ankle injuries may have a positional fault due to the impact.
 Studies show this fault when they X-Ray damaged ankles.

 Another fact that supports this is that the swelling in an ankle sprain is inside the joint, whereas the ligament is on the outside.
 Logically, damage to the ligament would result in swelling on the outside of the joint.
 There will be damage to the ligaments, but some experts in the field believe a more serious injury occur.
 The fibula head can be wrenched forwards, causing damage at the joint between the fibula and tibia.

 As a osteopath, I offer the explanation and find the most suitable way of treating your individual injury.

 Finally, how is this resolved?

-Expert assessment is vital initially – as previously mentioned there is a risk of a fracture with any ankle sprain.
-Once this has been cleared, ankle sprains require appropriate self-care (namely PRICE), as well as osteopathic adjustment and an exercise program to ensure full recovery.
+Ankle sprains require appropriate self-care (namely PRICE), as well as osteopathic adjustment and an exercise program to ensure full recovery.

-So, if you want to avoid ankle sprain re-occurrence, possible osteoarthritis and optimise your performance don’t hesitate to get in touch.
+If you want to avoid ankle sprain re-occurrence, possible osteoarthritis and optimise your performance don’t hesitate to get in touch.

 For any further questions, please don’t hesitate to ask: